-Crafted with a copper ring trapped in a black or blue triangle.
-Made from PLA, or polylactic acid, a plant-based, biodegradable material, each earring is made in a single 3d print, paused to insert the ring, and then finished with copper hardware.
+Crafted with a copper ring trapped in a black, blue or natural (off-white) triangle.
+Made from polylactic acid (PLA), a plant-based, biodegradable material, each earring is made in a single 3d print, paused to insert the ring, and then finished with copper hardware.
 I will indicate explicitly here that these earrings have a subtle but visible seam in the side of the plastic; this is where the printing process was paused.
 I cannot avoid the seam without dramatically altering the 3d printed appearance of the piece; this is something I am willing to explore by request, however.

 Including the earring wire hook, drop length is 1 11/16".
 The triangle and ring by themselves measure just over 1 7/8" tall (not quite 1 15/16") by 13/16" wide; 4.77 cm by 2.1 cm.
 For scale, scroll to the photo with a US dime, which has a diameter very similar to that of the ring.